 Within an hour, the trial was on.
-In his opening argument, Attorney Preston told the jury that the state's case against Shue was entirely circumstantial, but that the evidence was such as had never been presented in any court before.
-He laid stress upon the fact that the dream testimony to be presented would prove beyond doubt to be authentic and informed the jurors he could prove it.
+In his opening argument, Attorney Preston told the jury that the state's case against Shue was entirely circumstantial but that the evidence was such as had never been presented in any court before.
+He stressed that the dream testimony to be presented would prove beyond doubt to be authentic and informed the jurors he could prove it.

 Dr. Knapp was the first witness called.
 He told of conducting the post-mortem examination and finding Mrs. Shue's death had resulted from a broken neck, dislocated so perfectly that it escaped his observation for three days.
-At the same time, the physician pointed out that the break was of such a nature it could not have been done by Mrs. Shue in a suicide attempt.
+At the same time, the physician pointed out that the break was of such a nature Mrs. Shue could not have done it in a suicide attempt.

-He further disclosed there was absolutely no evidence of how she had subjected herself to any sort of violence.
-The physician declared he made the usual examination when Mrs. Shue was found dead and had pronounced her demise due to heart failure only after Shue had refused to relinquish his wife's head, requesting him to make no examination of it.
+He further disclosed no evidence of how she had subjected herself to violence.
+The physician declared he made the usual examination when Mrs. Shue was found dead and had pronounced her demise due to heart failure only after Shue had refused to relinquish his wife's head, requesting him not to examine it.
 Anderson Jones testified to the defendant's repeated efforts to get him to go to the house and see if his wife wanted anything.
 Then Jones told of finding the body.

-Other witnesses stated Shue was the only person seen about or known to have been in the house that morning prior to the time his wife had been found dead.
+Other witnesses stated Shue was the only person seen about or known to have been in the house that morning before his wife was found dead.
 Others told how he assisted in dressing Mrs. Shue and, in doing so, placed a high, stiff collar around her neck.
 Then he added a large veil, several times folded and tied in a large bow under the chin around the collar.
-Still, other witnesses related how the victim's head had appeared to be very loose at the neck and, when not supported, dropped from side to side.
+Still, other witnesses related how the victim's head appeared to be very loose at the neck and, when not supported, dropped from side to side.

 Others testified that in his conversation and conduct after Mrs. Shue's death, the defendant failed to show a proper appreciation of the loss he had sustained.
-One testified that when Shue had been summoned to the post-mortem and inquest over at Sewell, the defendant declared he knew he would come back under arrest, but he knew they could not prove him guilty of murder.
+One testified that when Shue had been summoned to the post-mortem and inquest over at Sewell, the defendant declared he would come back under arrest, but they knew they could not prove him guilty of murder.

 All of this testimony was leading up to the expected dramatic appearance of Mrs. Heaster.

 Finally, the aged mother was called to the stand.
 With an air of determination, she told how she had been unsatisfied about the cause of her daughter's death and how she had prayed that Mrs. Shue might return from her grave and solve the mystery.
-She told of the four separate visits made to her little bedroom by the daughter and how the girl described her own death at the hands of a scheming and brutal husband.
+She told of the daughter's four separate visits to her little bedroom and how the girl described her own death at the hands of a scheming and brutal husband.

-Attorney Preston knew undue elaboration on Mrs. Heaster 's dreams would make them too fantastic for any jury to believe so merely traced them lightly with his star witness.
-He further realized defense attorneys would make every effort to break down this startling testimony.
-Then his case would be won, just as Mrs. Heaster had won him over from his own efforts to break her story down as one of a vivid imagination.
+Attorney Preston knew undue elaboration on Mrs. Heaster 's dreams would make them too fantastic for any jury to believe, so merely traced them lightly with his star witness.
+He further realized defense attorneys would try to break down this startling testimony.
+Then his case would be won, just as Mrs. Heaster had won him over from his efforts to break her story down as one of a vivid imagination.

 Dr. Rucker, defense counsel, lost no time in getting at the dreams.
 Unaware of their full significance, he endeavored to blast them out of the courtroom as a start for his defense.
-At this point, the story can be better appreciated by the testimony found in the Lewisburg court records.
+At this point, the testimony found in the Lewisburg court records can better appreciate the story.
 So important was it considered that Thomas H. Dennis, then editor of the Greenbrier Independent at Lewisburg, printed the entire question and answer testimony, something rarely resorted to by newspapers before the present decade.

 Rucker: Mrs. Heaster, did you not have a dream that aroused your suspicions to lead you to have the body exhumed?